 The working week of the staff in the CSI as for other employees is 40 hours and the basic holiday entitlement is 5 weeks.
-The labour relation can be terminated only in accordance with the Labour Code (see 8.2.15.).
+The employment can be terminated only in accordance with the Labour Code (see 8.2.15.).
+The workers in the leading positions are appointed by the chief school inspector.
 Neither dismissal nor resignation suffices to terminate the employment.
-An employee must be offered another job adequate to their qualifications or if there is no suitable job within the inspectorate, the employee becomes redundant and if an agreement is not reached, then the reason for dismissal is taken from those stipulated in § 52 (c) the Labour Code.
+An employee must be offered another job adequate to their qualifications or if there is no suitable job within the inspectorate, the employee is made redundant and if an agreement is not reached, then the reason for dismissal is taken from those stipulated in § 52 (c) the Labour Code.
 If the employee does not accept the offered job, this can be a reason for dismissal.
 The CSI is obliged to discuss the dismissal with a trade union beforehand.